Don Schwall: Delayed graduation

-Schwall was born in Wilkes-Barre, Pennsylvania.
-He attended Ypsilanti High School and was selected an All-Big Eight basketball star at the University of Oklahoma in 1957.
-Schwall faced off against NBA Hall of Famer Wilt Chamberlain three times while playing for the Sooners, outscoring him 30-16 in his final showdown against him.
-Although he completed his coursework, a clerical error caused Schwall to never receive his degree.
+Schwall continued with his education at Oklahoma, even after he began playing professional baseball.
+He attended school in the fall semester, while playing baseball in the spring and summer.
+In the fall of 1961, he completed his classwork and student teaching obligations to obtain a degree in business education, at 23-years old.
+Although Schwall completed his coursework, a clerical error caused Schwall to never receive his degree.
 The oversight went unnoticed for decades until 2018 when at the age of 82, Schwall contacted the University of Oklahoma about it.
-The University acknowledged the oversight and had Schwall attend that year's graduation, 57 years late.
-A year after his graduation, he signed with the Red Sox.
+The university acknowledged the oversight and had Schwall attend that year's graduation, 57 years late.
+He was seated on the graduation stage, and was given a separate introduction by the dean; receiving a standing ovation from those present.